What we are building

 Track progress in the KeyStone Dashboard under Settlements, or via the API:What if something goes wrong?

-- Compliance rejection - Settlement rolls back.
-No deposits affected.
+- Compliance rejection - Settlement ends in

-- Deposit timeout - If deposits are not received by
+REJECTED.
+No deposits were made at that point. - Deposit timeout - If deposits are not received by

 Core Concepts